microsoft/PhotorealisticAvatarChallenge/README.md

 # Project

-The Photorealistic Avatar challenge testset consists of videos from 10 different people and is divided into two parts:
+The Photorealistic Avatar challenge testset consists of videos from different people and is divided into two parts:
 - The 1st part is the initial set provided during the start of the challenge.
-This has videos from 5 persons.
+This has videos from 5 different persons.
-- The 2nd part is another set of videos similar to the 1st set but provided 1 week before the challenge submissions.
+- The 2nd part is another set of videos from 10 different persons, provided 1 week before the challenge submissions.

 The initial set of URLs are found in the file [InitialSet.txt](https://github.com/microsoft/PhotorealisticAvatarChallenge/blob/main/InitialSet.txt) and the final set of URLs in the file FinalSet.txt